 CTE504 Interactive Teaching

 The seminar series includes the following six sessions, all of which must be completed during the given time frame.
-You can find details about the sessions to be offered in January 2017 below:
+You can find details about the sessions to be offered in Fall 2017 below:

 CTE196 Teaching Philosophy Statements